-Trainees who work LTFT are subject, the same as FTE colleagues, to the New Junior Doctors Contract, 2016.
-The detailed arrangements regarding pay protection, on call payments, and nodal pay points can be accessed by the BMA and NHS Employers Guidance.
+As trainees working in LTFT you are subject, the same as FTE colleagues, to the New Junior Doctors Contract 2016.
+The detailed arrangements regarding pay protection, on-call payments, and nodal pay points can be accessed by the BMA and NHS Employers Guidance.

-LTFT trainees can also seek advice within their Trusts from the Champions of Flexible Training, who work alongside the Guardians of Safe Working in each England NHS Trust.
-Pension calculations are based on pro rata FTE pensionable income.
+LTFT trainees can also get advice within their trusts from the Champions of Flexible Training, who work alongside the Guardians of Safe Working in each England NHS Trust.
+Pension calculations are based on pro-rata FTE pensionable income.
 Bank holidays are taken as leave pro rata to FTE colleagues.

-Trainees who work LTFT are expected to obtain all the same clinical and non clinical competencies over the course of their training, and the same Intended learning Outcomes as detailed in the College Curricula.
-In effect this means that LTFT trainees have fewer hours per calendar year of work, but more years of work, to achieve the same required competencies.
+In effect this means that you have fewer hours per calendar year of work, but more years of work, to achieve the same required competencies.

-Therefore LTFT trainees will be expected to undertake the requirements for assessment as set in their relevant curricula on a pro rata basis and to spread the balance of workplace-based assessments evenly through the period of time being assessed.
+For example, if you’re a trainee that works 50% LTFT, you‘ll be expected to take two calendar years to achieve each of your training year competencies.
+Therefore, as an LTFT trainee, you will be expected to undertake the requirements for assessment as set in your relevant curricula on a pro-rata basis and to spread the balance of workplace-based assessments evenly through the period of time being assessed.

 If any trainee, LTFT or otherwise has an ARCP in line with their calendar year of training but has not reached the end of a training year, e.g. CT1, CT2, ST4, ST5, the ARCP review is a comment on whether progression towards the end points is satisfactory for the time at which they are completing the report.

-LTFT trainees, in a similar way to FTE colleagues, can assess their progress through Higher Training and calculate their CCT, using the College CCT calculator.
+When you are an LTFT trainee, in a similar way to FTE colleagues, you can assess your progress through Higher Training and calculate your CCT, using our CCT calculator.

 Return to Training

 Many trainees take a period of absence from training for a number of reasons which can often vary in duration.
 This can include: